Getting Started

 }

-- This will start a workflow in the Bloom Enablement Services to ensure the tradeline will not be furnished.
+- This will start a background workflow in the Bloom Enablement Services to ensure the tradeline will not be furnished.

 "isOpen": false